Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 In this scenario there are two folders in the same directory as the configuration file (the working directory): `keys` and `secrets`.
 These correspond to the folders containing the [EIP-2335 keystores](../configuration.md#local-signer) and secrets in Lighthouse format.
 For your own keys, adjust the `format` parameter within the configuration and directory paths accordingly.

-### Commit-Boost CLI Output
+### Commit-Boost Init Output

-Run `commit-boost-cli init --config cb-config.toml` with the above configuration, the CLI will produce two files:
+Run `commit-boost init --config cb-config.toml` with the above configuration, the program will produce two files:

 - `cb.docker-compose.yml`
 - `.cb.env`